-GhostBSD can be used by companies, researchers, data scientists, computer professionals, students, and home users all over the world in their work, education, and recreation.
+GhostBSD can be used by companies, researchers, data scientists, computer professionals, students, and home users worldwide in their work, education, and recreation.

 Does the GhostBSD license have any restrictions?

 Yes.
-Those restrictions do not control how you use the code, merely how you treat the GhostBSD Project itself.
-If you have serious license concerns, read the actual license.
+Those restrictions do not control how you use the code, merely how you treat the GhostBSD Project.
+If you have serious license concerns, you can just read the actual license.
 For the simply curious, the license can be summarized like this: